groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/pdf.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Explore Our Key Features"
+    title: "Explore our key features"
     exclude: "esign"
     description: "We are proud to offer a wide range of supported signatures and operations."
     items: